OpenEndedGroup/Field/README.md

 	cd Field
 	ant

 That will build the core of Field.
 Individual plugins have additional targets inside the `build.xml` file.
 If want to build them all (and have both Max/MSP and Processing 2.0x installed) then `ant extras_all`

 ### Running --- Mac OS X

 This repository is _inside_ a Mac OS X Application structure.
 That is, if you name this repository `field.app` then you'll have a double-clickable Mac app.

-To run from the command line, run
+If you are on OS X you probably want to set this:

-	defaults write com.openendedgroup.Field use16 1
+	defaults write com.openendedgroup.Field use16 YES
-	Contents/MacOS/field_mac64.sh -field.scratch nameOfFileToOpen.field

-To use an OpenJDK 1.7 VM place the .jdk bundle inside Contents/Plugins and:
+This tells Field to launch using an OS installed 1.6 VM.
+If you want to use an OpenJDK 1.7 VM place the .jdk bundle inside Contents/Plugins and:

 	defaults delete com.openendedgroup.Field use16

+Finally, to run from the command line, run

+	./Contents/MacOS/field_mac64.sh -field.scratch nameOfFileToOpen.field

 ### Running --- Linux

 To run:

-	Contents/Linux/field_linux64.sh -field.scratch nameOfFileToOpen.field
+	./Contents/Linux/field_linux64.sh -field.scratch nameOfFileToOpen.field